1971 Tour de France: Route and stages

 The Tour took place over 23 days, including the two rest days, between 26 June and 18 July.
 Beginning in the Black Forest and Vosges Mountains, with visits to Switzerland and West Germany, the race then headed north-west to the coast passing through the Ardennes and south-east Belgium.
 After the first rest day and air transfer, racing resumed in the outskirts of Paris, taking the Tour through the Massif Central highlands and the Chartreuse Mountains towards the Alps.
-After the second rest day and a stage to the Mediterranean coast at Marseille, came the other air transfer.
+After the second rest day and a stage to the Mediterranean coast at Marseille came the other air transfer.
 The race then moved into the Pyrenees, with the closing stages taking place between the south-west and the finish in Paris.

 Of the mass-start full stages, the longest was stage 7 at 257.5 km, and stage 15 was the shortest at 19.6 km, the shortest in the history of the race (as of 2017).
-There were three time trial events with a total distance of 81.1 km, two were competed individually (13 and 20) and one was by raced by teams (the prologue).
+There were three time trial events with a total distance of 81.1 km, two were competed individually (13 and 20) and one was raced by teams (the prologue).
 It was the first time the team time trial format was used for a Tour prologue stage.
 Of the remaining 22 full and split stages, twelve were officially classified as flat, four as medium mountain and six as high mountain.
 There were three summit finishes: stage 8, to Puy de Dôme; stage 11, to Orcières-Merlette; and stage 15, to Superbagnères.
 The highest point of elevation in the race was 2115 m at the summit of the Col du Tourmalet mountain pass on stage 16a.
 It was among seven first-category rated climbs in the race.
 The Tour included four new start or finish locations: Basel, in stage 1b; Marche-en-Famenne, in stage 4; Le Touquet, in stage 6b; and Gourette, in stages 16a and 16b.